• Home

 The wine cart is tempting while on a long-haul flight (it’s okay, have a glass, or two) but be sure to mirror that glass of wine with a glass of water.
 Since there is a lack of humidity on the plane, your body is more prone to get dehydrated.

-Bring a larger reusable water bottle and fill it up right before you board.
-I like to bring a 25ML size just so I don’t have to refill it as often.
 Pro Tip: you can ask to have it refilled throughout the flight instead of wasting smaller plastic cups.

 8. Comfortable Clothes